 In the governmental fund financial statements, bond premiums, discounts, and bond issuance costs, are recognized during the year of issuance.
 The face amount of debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources.
-Payments of principal, interest and issuance costs are reported as debt service expenditures.
+Payments of principal, interest, issuance costs, and discounts are reported as debt service expenditures.